 My hubby, Russ, and I live in beautiful Coeur d’ Alene, Idaho.
 We have been together for nine years.
 We always knew from the day we met that we wanted to have kids together— lots of them!
 Well, sometimes in life, your plans are not always God’s plans.
-We spent eight years struggling through treatments, procedures, appointments and, most of all, heartbreak.
+We spent eight years struggling through treatments, procedures, appointments, and, most of all, heartbreak.
 While all of our friends and family were off happily having baby after baby, we were left in the shadows to deal with the pain of it’s not happening for us.
 No one understood.
 No one.
 It was a constant, inconsolable pain that could not be relieved.
 We had talked about adoption a few times.
 We had even filled out paperwork, but never submitted it.

 Well, in early 2013 something just “happened.”
 Neither of us can explain it.
 It just happened.
-We made the decision to adopt.
+We decided to adopt.
 Adoption suddenly felt right for us.
 We had prayed and prayed for something to fill this dark, deep, gaping hole that just wouldn’t go away.
 We prayed for something to heal our hearts from the pain of knowing we would never have biological children.
 This was it!
 I remember leaving the adoption agency after the first meeting, and crying tears of joy the entire way home.
 I knew this was our answer and our purpose.
 I didn’t know how, who, or when, but I knew this was it.
 As crazy as it sounds, over the next few months the dark cloud hovering over me disappeared.
 I was going to be a mom!
 My dream was finally coming true!

 We really started to open up about our “secret” to the world.
 We created a page on Facebook to keep our family updated.
 This page quickly became a way for us to network and put ourselves out there.
 This page also became an amazing outlet for me to share my feelings.
 Soon, we started receiving hundreds of messages from people who were in our same position.
 We were not alone!
 Not only have these people supported us through this process, but we were also inspiring them to adopt as well!
 We actually received a message from a girl who had recently found out she was pregnant.
 After seeing our page, and how much of a blessing having a child was, she decided to keep her baby instead of having an abortion.
 Wow!